 (b) have technical and organisational measures in place, having regard to the state of technological development and the cost of implementing any measures, against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data held or processed by it, appropriate to the harm that might result from such unauthorised or unlawful processing or loss, destruction or damage to Personal Data and the nature of the Personal Data;

 (c) take reasonable steps, having regard to the state of technological development and the cost of implementing any measures, to ensure the reliability of any of its staff who have access to Personal Data processed in connection with the Terms and Conditions; and

-(d) transfer the Personal Data provided by the Subscriber to a country or territory outside the European Economic Area without ensuring the Personal Data is afforded adequate protection within the meaning of the GDPR.
+(d) not transfer the Personal Data provided by the Subscriber to a country or territory outside the European Economic Area without ensuring the Personal Data is afforded adequate protection within the meaning of the GDPR.

 Subscriber acknowledges that, with certain exceptions, LEAP does not have access to Personal Data and will require permission from a User if asked to provide services related to the LEAP Software.
 The Subscriber shall provide access to the LEAP personnel only on an as-needed basis and to terminate such access promptly after the need for such access has expired.
 In the performance of Helpdesk support where file-sharing is used, it is the responsibility of Users to ensure that all sharing sessions are terminated.

 The LEAP Software supports Article 5 of the GDPR in that it is possible for the Subscriber to delete Personal Data from the software permanently.